lingyanj/SQL_Leetcode_explaination/README.md

 # SQL_Leetcode_explaination
-SQL training and explaination _ by LJ
+SQL training and explaination of Leetcode _ by LJ